IlluminatiFish/ATA/README.md

 ATA (AntiThreatActor)

 ## Description
-A repoistory to list classify all JARM hashes from any phishing/malware campaigns I come by, so it can be easier to identify the threat actor / campaign.
+A repository to list classify all JARM hashes from any phishing/malware campaigns I come by, so it can be easier to identify the threat actor / campaign.
 Also includes some metadata / key information about the campaign and features that the campaign follows.

 ## Folder Structure